Intelligent survey data analysis with HR analytics

 The step-by-step guide to creating your employee engagement survey.Download

 Benchmarking, if done correctly, can be used to measure progress and facilitate further improvements.
-There are two types of benchmarking that you may want to consider: internal benchmarks, in which you compare results of your current survey with those of previous surveys, and external benchmarking, in which you put your results in perspective against a reliable global index.
+There are two types of benchmarking that you may want to consider for your survey data analysis: internal benchmarks, in which you compare results of your current survey with those of previous surveys, and external benchmarking, in which you put your results in perspective against a reliable global index.

 Benefits of internal benchmarking include: